SM Spirituality Media

 What the practice actually is

-Strip away the cushions, the incense, the apps and the lineages and what remains is a single repeated gesture: notice that attention has moved, and return it.
-That's the practice.
-The object — breath, mantra, body sensation, sound, an image, the felt sense of awareness itself — varies by tradition and by purpose.
-The mechanism does not.
+Strip away the cushions, the incense, the apps and the lineages.
+What remains is a single repeated gesture: notice that attention has moved, and return it.
+That is the practice.
+The object varies by tradition and by purpose.
+It might be the breath, a mantra, a body sensation, a sound, an image, or the felt sense of awareness itself.
+The mechanism does not change.

 What changes through repetition is not the wandering.
 The mind continues to wander.
-What changes is the practitioner's relationship to the wandering: faster recognition, less grip, more equanimity in the return.
+What changes is the practitioner's relationship to it.
+Recognition comes faster.
+The grip loosens.
+The return becomes more equanimous.
 Over years this generalises off the cushion.

 The two main families